Burqin, Palestine: Ottoman era

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Sharqiyya.

 In 1872, Claude Reignier Conder visited Burqin during his surveying work in Palestine.
 He was met by the local curé and shown the church.
 It had a stone screen on the east, shutting off three apses.

 In 1882, the PEF's Survey of Western Palestine described Burkin as "A village of Greek Christians, with a small modern church for the Greek rite.
 It stands on the side of a white hill, with a good well below on the north, and olives near it."